Go Back

 Make the Chocolate Cake

-• Pour the scant cup milk and two teaspoons of white vinegar in a small bowl.
-Let sit for 10 minutes at room temperature to curdle & become homemade buttermilk.
+• Pour the milk and lemon juice or white vinegar in a small bowl.
+Let it sit for 10-15 minutes at room temperature to curdle & become homemade buttermilk.

 • In a large mixing bowl, whisk together the all-purpose flour, granulated sugar, unsweetened cocoa powder, salt, baking powder and baking soda.
 Set aside.